Changes for Form 1099-MISC in 2025

 - Box 10: Record gross payments made to an attorney.

-- Box 12: The IRS no longer requires reporting of Section 409A deferrals.
-You can skip this box.
+- Box 12: The IRS does not require you to complete this box for Section 409A deferrals.
+You may skip it.

 - Box 15: Enter nonqualified deferred compensation paid to employees.
 This should not include amounts reported for prior years on Form 1099-MISC, Form W-2, or Form W-2c.